Simogh67/Data-Engineering-Capstone-project/README.md

 The first and second files are countrywide traffic and weather events, which can be found here https://smoosavi.org/datasets/lstw.

-The third file is Airport codes provided by Udacity.
+The third file is Airport codes, which is available in this repository.
 Based on these three files, we build our data warehouse via creating a star schema.
 Since our data is a big data, we use Spark to manage it.
 Our designed schema